Nutterules/ZettelKasten/Statistics definitions.md

 - Sample types:
 	- Random:
 		- simple random: every sample that's taken has an equal chance of being sample
+			- pros:
+				- no bias
+				- cheap and easy to implement for small populations
+				- each sample has a h
+			- cons:
+				-
 		- systematic random: samples are taken at regular intervals from an ordered list. the first sample is chosen at random from which the regular interval then begins
-		- stratified random: the sample is divided into it's mutually exclusive strata and t
+		- stratified random: the sample is divided into it's mutually exclusive strata and random samples are then taken from each.
 		-

 2 different types of variables